irods/irods_rfcs/0005_hard_links.md

 </p>

 ### Move/Rename (e.g. mv)
-Moving a hard-link requires updating the hard-link AVU on all the affiliated data objects.
+Moving a hard-link requires updating the hard-link and system AVUs on all affiliated data objects.
 It also means potentially updating other user-defined metadata for each data object, which could be expensive.

-Below, I present pseudo code that demonstrates the steps needed to maintain hard-links following a move operation:
+The following pseudo code demonstrates the steps needed to maintain hard-links following a move operation:
 ```python
 move(src_data_object, dst_data_object)
 {